-The basic tab of the service task contains properties shared by multiple BPMN flow objects.
+The service task contains properties shared by multiple BPMN flow objects.
 See Section A.1, "Common Properties" for a list of these properties.

-Table A-4 describes the properties that can be edited from the Implementation tab when you select the Service option.
+Table A-4 describes the properties that can be edited from the Implementation properties when you select the Service option.

-Table A-4 Service Task Properties - Implementation Tab (When Service is Selected)
+Table A-4 Service Task Properties (When Process Call is Selected)